| |

 Domain-wide access

-If you want to be able to sync on behalf of your organization users (without each of them manually connecting their accounts) while keeping the setup process as simple as possible, we recommend using the domain-wide access sync option that we provide.
-The domain-wide access is achieved through Office 365 impersonation.
-This essentially means that you need to have a single, dedicated account (usually an admin account) on both tenants with the impersonation permission enabled that will be used by us to directly connect to other users in the organization.
+If you want to be able to sync on behalf of your tenant users (without having each of them manually connecting their accounts) while keeping the setup process as simple as possible, we recommend using the domain-wide access sync option that we provide at the sync creation.
+The domain-wide access is achieved through an app registration that is authorized to access user calendars.
+You can either authorize the default SyncPenguin app or create your own app registration in Entra ID.
+We will explain this in more detail later in the blog post.

 Creating the sync

-Create a new sync between Office 365 calendars with domain-wide access through impersonation
+Create a new sync between Office 365 Outlook calendars with domain-wide access

-Once the impersonation accounts are connected, you can start adding users to the sync.
+Once the tenants are connected, you can start adding users to the sync.

 Add users